Skip to content

 May your will be done.

 It turns out that in God’s perfect plan, He could not have both these prayers answered as He wished.
-Jesus (part of the plan since before the creation of the world) knew this – but He prayed them anyway, and in doing so, permits us to pray them too.
+Jesus knew this (It was part of the plan since before the creation of the world.), but He prayed for them anyway, and in doing so, He permitted us to pray for them:

 Please heal my loved one.